Comparisons11 min read

 Students & Teachers ~$19.99/month (first year) All Apps at heavy discount

-Note: Adobe frequently runs promotional pricing.
+Note: Adobe's always running some kind of promo.
 Check Adobe Creative Cloud for current deals.

 Feature-by-Feature Comparison